Tafluprost by is a Prescription medication manufactured, distributed, or labeled by Sandoz Inc. Drug facts, warnings, and ingredients follow.

 In rats, no adverse effects on mating performance or fertility were observed with intravenous dosing of tafluprost at a dose of 100 mcg/kg/day (over 14000 times the maximum clinical exposure based on plasma Cmax or over 3600 times based on plasma AUC).

-Tafluprost ophthalmic solution 0.0015% is supplied as a sterile solution in translucent low density polyethylene single-use containers packaged in foil pouches (5 single-use containers per pouch).
-Each single-use container has 0.3 mL solution corresponding to 0.0045 mg tafluprost.
+Tafluprost ophthalmic solution 0.0015% is supplied as a sterile solution in translucent low density polyethylene single-dose containers packaged in foil pouches (5 single-dose containers per pouch).
+Each single-dose container has 0.3 mL solution corresponding to 0.0045 mg tafluprost.

 Storage:

 Store refrigerated at 2° to 8°C (36° to 46°F).
 During shipment tafluprost ophthalmic solution may be maintained at temperatures up to 40°C (104°F) for a period not exceeding 2 days.
-Mail-order prescriptions received after two days of the dispensing date noted on the prescribing label should not be used.
+Mail-order prescriptions received after two days of the dispensing date noted in the prescribing label should not be used.
 Store in the original pouch.
-After the pouch is opened, the single-use containers may be stored in the opened foil pouch for up to 30 days at room temperature: 20° to 25°C (68° to 77°F).
+After the pouch is opened, unopened single-dose containers may be stored in the opened foil pouch for up to 30 days at room temperature 20° to 25°C (68° to 77°F).
 Protect from moisture.
 Write down the date you open the foil pouch in the space provided on the pouch.
-Discard any unused containers 30 days after first opening the pouch.
+Discard any unopened containers 30 days after first opening the pouch.

 Advise patients to not exceed once daily dosing since more frequent administration may decrease the intraocular pressure lowering effect of tafluprost ophthalmic solution.

 Advise patients that tafluprost ophthalmic solution is a sterile solution that does not contain a preservative.
-The solution from one individual unit is to be used immediately after opening for administration to one or both eyes.
-Since sterility cannot be maintained after the individual unit is opened, the remaining contents should be discarded immediately after administration.
+The solution from one single-dose container is to be used immediately after opening for administration to one or both eyes.
+Since sterility cannot be maintained after the single-dose container is opened, discard the open container and remaining contents immediately after administration.
+Open a new single-dose container every time you use tafluprost ophthalmic solution.

 Advise patients that if they develop a new ocular condition (e.g., trauma or infection), experience a sudden decrease in visual acuity, have ocular surgery, or develop any ocular reactions, particularly conjunctivitis and eyelid reactions, they should immediately seek their physician's advice concerning the continued use of tafluprost ophthalmic solution.

-Before you use tafluprost ophthalmic solution, tell your doctor if you:
+Before using tafluprost ophthalmic solution, tell your healthcare provider about all of your medical conditions, including if you:

 The most common side effects of tafluprost ophthalmic solution include:

-Tell your doctor if you have any new eye problems while using tafluprost ophthalmic solution including:
+Tell your healthcare provider right away if you have any new eye problems while using tafluprost ophthalmic solution including:

 After opening the foil pouch:

 Read these Instructions for Use before using your tafluprost ophthalmic solution and each time you get a refill.
 There may be new information.
-This leaflet does not take the place of talking with your doctor about your medical condition or your treatment.
+This leaflet does not take the place of talking with your healthcare provider about your medical condition or your treatment.

 Step 1. |